What to do if You Owe Money to the IRS?

 wooden blocks display the word debt, which sits on top of a calendar with the words “paid off” circled on the 16th day

-When your taxes go unpaid, it is equivalent to taking out a short-term loan from the IRS and sometimes it can be very expensive.
-If the IRS goes unpaid for too long, then they will start to take immediate action financially, which could result in the IRS taking money from your paycheck before it even gets to you.
-It is also known as garnishing your wages.
-The IRS can also take your assets as a payment, or they can put a lien on your properties.
-If a lien is placed on your property it can’t be sold without paying back the IRS first and it is automatically recorded on your credit report.
-Tax liens are one of the worst notes that can be placed on your credit report.
-It is less stressful to pay your taxes than it is to let your taxes go unpaid.
-If you don’t have the money to pay back your taxes owed to the IRS immediately, then a few options are to take out a short-term personal loan, using your credit card, or to set up a payment plan through the IRS.
+Allowing your taxes to remain unpaid is akin to borrowing on a short-term basis from the IRS, and this can sometimes be rather costly.
+If your debt to the IRS remains outstanding for an extended period, they will initiate immediate financial actions, potentially leading to wage garnishment – whereby the IRS intercepts funds from your paycheck prior to your receipt.
+This is also known as wage garnishment.
+The IRS also retains the authority to seize your assets as a form of payment or to place a lien on your properties.
+A property with a lien cannot be sold without settling the IRS debt first, and such liens are automatically recorded on your credit report.
+Tax liens represent one of the most detrimental entries on your credit report.
+It’s generally less stressful to settle your tax debt than to allow it to accumulate.
+If you lack the immediate means to clear your IRS debt, several options are available: securing a short-term personal loan, using a credit card, or establishing a payment plan through the IRS.

 The recommendations contained in this article are designed for informational purposes only.
 Essential Lending DBA Wise Loan does not guarantee the accuracy of the information provided in this article; is not responsible for any errors, omissions, or misrepresentations; and is not responsible for the consequences of any decisions or actions taken as a result of the information provided above.